flopezag/fiware-security/docker/README.md

-# Executing Docker Scan locally
+# Executing FIWARE Docker Security Scan locally

 This is the option when you want to execute locally the scan over some FIWARE GE or over the complete list of FIWARE GEs.